 Marilene learned to sew at age 12 with her mother in Piauí, at that time she was already making clothes for her friends and earning her own money!
-At the age of 17, she came to São Paulo and took an audition to be a seamstress at the company her sister (Edna) worked for.
-She had no experience with the industrial sewing machine, but took the test anyway and got the spot!
+At the age of 17, she went to São Paulo and started to work at the same company as her sister (Edna).

 Cida (Sol Nascente Group):

-Cida came to São Paulo from Paraná when she was 13 years old.
+Cida went to São Paulo from Paraná when she was 13 years old.

 She went to see a sewing shop with her aunt, who was a seamstress, and ended up working there for almost 14 years!
-She worked in the cutting sector but had a lot of contact with the seamstresses and thus became familiar with the profession.
-After the birth of her second child, she had to leave work to stay at home taking care of the kids.
-In order not to stop working, she decided to start sewing, bought a machine and took the first steps by herself!
+After the birth of her second child, she had to leave work and stay home taking care of the kids.
+In order not to stop working, she decided to sew on her own.